solarwinds/appoptics-apm-node/CONTRIBUTING.md

 requires databases and servers to test against. `docker-compose.yml` defines a complete environment for testing.

-`env.sh` is desiged to be sourced,
+`env.sh` is desiged to be sourced:

 `$ source env.sh <args>` in order to set up environment variables for different testing scenarios.